-Your cell phone is the first nosy parker, but the location you post to social media sites are revealing sources, too.
-Showing your whereabouts get simpler as other location-beaming devices from smarter watches to Google Glass to brighter cars come online.
+Your cell phone is the first nosy parker, but the locations you post and share on social media sites are revealing sources, too.
+Showing your whereabouts got even simpler now as many people are using a multitude of location-beaming devices like smarter watches, Google Glasses, or car trackers.

 Data Never Forgets Individuals

-If these social networking sites use this data strictly to help you find other people you know on their site, it might be okay.
-But Lynch says that if social media websites sell user information to third parties, image data might be integrated-and that the sanctity of the data later is uncertain.
-“Social networking sites say that they take concern in protecting the data, but we don’t know how they do it,” she states.
+If these social networking platforms would use this data strictly to help you find other people you know on their site, it might be okay.
+But once these websites start selling user information to third parties, image data might be integrated leading to serious privacy and GDPR concerns.

-You may not be a hacker, but it doesn’t mean your online activity won’t be scanned for signs of cybercrime.
-The federal government has made cybersecurity a high priority, as concerns are raised within the vulnerability of the nation’s infrastructure into an online assault.
+You may not be a hacker, but this doesn’t mean your online activity won’t be scanned for signs of cybercrime.
+The federal government has made cybersecurity a high priority, as more and more concerns are raised regarding the vulnerability of the nation’s infrastructure in case of an online assault.